Memory model (programming): History and significance

-The Java Memory Model was the first attempt to provide a comprehensive threading memory model for a popular programming language.
+The Java memory model was the first attempt to provide a comprehensive threading memory model for a popular programming language.
 After it was established that threads could not be implemented safely as a library without placing certain restrictions on the implementation and, in particular, that the C and C++ standards (C99 and C++03) lacked necessary restrictions, the C++ threading subcommittee set to work on suitable memory model; in 2005, they submitted C working document n1131 to get the C Committee on board with their efforts.
 The final revision of the proposed memory model, C++ n2429, was accepted into the C++ draft standard at the October 2007 meeting in Kona.
 The memory model was then included in the next C++ and C standards, C++11 and C11.
+The Rust programming language inherited most of C/C++'s memory model.